Our client is one of Europe's leading energy groups.

-As Lead Regulatory Affairs Advisor, you will be responsible for managing regulatory risk through identification and monitoring of issues associated with operating in the UK electricity market, with an emphasis on the Renewables sector.
+As Regulatory Affairs Advisor, you will be responsible for regulatory risk through identification, monitoring and acting on regulatory and compliance issues associated with operating in the UK electricity market, with particular emphasis on the Renewables sector.

-- Identify and influence external stakeholders to ensure company interests and commercial position are well represented and understood at an early stage
+Monitor and influence relevant external stakeholders to ensure the company's interests and commercial position are well represented and understood

-- Support external and internal analysis to develop the company's view of market and policy developments to influence external environment
+Perform a wide range of analysis to support the company's view of market and regulatory developments

-- Identify relevant issues for the development of the business planning and strategy for the company in the UK market
+Contribute to the development of the business planning and strategy for the company in the UK markets

 Furthermore, you will establish and carry out internal reporting on industry change and major policy developments that impact the business and provide regular updates to the business on background and assumptions to external analysis of the regulatory view of the energy market.

-- Strong experience in a similar role in an energy company or utility with in-depth knowledge of frameworks and regulation (a government or regulatory position would also be acceptable)
+Have experience in a similar role in an energy company or utility with in depth knowledge of frameworks and regulation (a government or regulatory position would also be acceptable)

 Ideally, you will be comfortable working with economic models and a range of statistical and quantitative techniques.
 Previous experience in an operational or commercial role and an understanding of the energy and renewable energy sector will be advantageous.